 The final product is "what it is" through texture, spices and usually a high contact of fat, which isn't good for you in any form. (see side note below) so using a "meat" replacement should not be that big of a deal.
-I of course haven't tried all the substitutes out there so there might be even better ones, since I found these.
-The ones I list here are the ones that I use in my recipes, and have fooled many a meat eater with them!
 Which candies are vegan?
 Raw Holiday Pecans.
 The following is adapted from an article by Carissa Leventis-Cox of Mama in the Kitchen, and she ain’t cookin’!

 The weather has been really nice around here lately.
 As I walk through my neighborhood, I sense the smell of homemade pies and treats.
 Oh autumn, thou dost not know how much I love thee!
 Aside from enjoying the beginning of the fall season, I recently dove into the vegan scene.
-Surprisingly, vegan food is unbelievably flavorful!
 Dairy Free Coconut Panna Cotta and Vanilla Fig Syrup.
 Dairy Free Coconut Panna Cotta and Vanilla Fig Syrup This Dairy Free Coconut Panna Cotta and Vanilla Fig Syrup from Inspiring the Everyday (found via Teal and Tea) is almost too pretty to eat!

 Find this recipe here, more dairy free desserts here, and a lot more of yummy looking recipes from "Inspiring the Everyday" here.
+Published on 10/19/2011.
 4 Ingredient Raw Lemon Pudding.
 Hubba, hubba, dairy-free recipes!

-But before we get to that… How is it already Sunday?
-Raw desserts have become an integral part of my diet.
+But before we get to that… Raw desserts have become an integral part of my diet.

 I mean, really.
 It’s ridiculous.
 I’ve been here for almost five months now… no wait.
-I HAVE been here for five months.
 Jack-o-Pumpkin Breakfast Sandwich.
 It's been a while since I grilled up a vegan breakfast sandwich and my fall inspired mood was the perfect excuse to create a new recipe!